cyle/sigil/README.md

 This is still in very, very early development.
 It's not really usable yet in any substantial way.

+## how to use

+First, set up your Go working directory:

+    mkdir simple-graph-database
+    cd simple-graph-database

+Next, set your $GOPATH to this working directory (you'll need this to install the `gorest` package later):

+    export GOPATH=`pwd`

+Next, create the necessary working directory subdirectories (based on the [how to write Go code](http://golang.org/doc/code.html#Workspaces) document):

+    mkdir src pkg bin

+Okay cool -- now clone in this repo to the `src/` directory:

+    git clone git@github.com:cyle/simple-graph-database.git src/

+Right now this primarily relies on the `gorest` third-party package.
+To install it, do:

+    go get code.google.com/p/gorest

+That should be it for installing things.
+Now to run this database:

+    cd src/
+    go run db.go

+That's it... go to `http://localhost:8777/` to see if it's working.
+That'll be your API endpoint.

+## API documentation

+To use the graph database in an application, visit the [API doc](API.md).

 ## ideas / lists

 documents: